gandazgul/k8s-infrastructure/README.md

 1. Customize helmfile.yaml to your needs
 2. On the root of infrastructure `cp ./secrets.example.sh ./secrets.sh`
 3. Fill in secrets with your passwords and other settings
-4. run `source ./secrets.sh` to set up the passwords/settings
+4. Run `source ./secrets.sh` to set up the passwords/settings
-5. run `helmfile sync` - to setup the rest of the services (`helmfile charts` to retry/update after)
+5. Run `helmfile sync` - to setup the rest of the services (`helmfile charts` to retry/update after)
 6. `helm list` to see what is installed
-7. `helm delete --purge [NAME]` to remove one particular service if you need to retry
+7. `helm delete --purge [NAME]` to remove one particular service if you need to retry/stop it

 ## Services Included:

 * Volumes for service configs and data
-* K8s Dashboard
+* K8s Dashboard (Port 8443, https required)
-* Plex
+* Plex (Port 32400, needs extra configuration, see readme @ https://github.com/munnerz/kube-plex)
-* Resilio Sync
+* Resilio Sync (Port 8888)
 * FileBrowser (default credentials admin:admin, port 8080)
-* Seedbox (transmission (default username: transmission), flexget, OpenVPN)
+* Seedbox (transmission - 9091, flexget, OpenVPN - [README](!./charts/seedbox/README.md))
-* NFS Shares Server
+* SSHD - for tunneling, etc - Port 22222
-* SSHD - for tunneling, etc
+* Gogs - Port 3000
-* Gogs
+* Samba - (Opens the default ports on the node directly [README](!./charts/samba/README.md))
-* Samba
+* CronJob to take a differential backup of main-volume into backup-volume

 ## Access